-Another ram raid: Bollard no match for gas station attack
+Another ram raid: Bollards no match for gas station attack

 Photos from the scene reveal bollards were no match for the thieves, who used a vehicle to slam through the concrete block front wall.

-Photographer Hayden Woodward said the vehicle used was abandoned and he understood those involved made off in a second car.
+A witness said the vehicle used was abandoned and he understood those involved made off in a second car.

 AdvertisementAdvertise with NZME.

-"It's deja vu," Woodward said of ongoing ram raids around the city.
+"It's deja vu," he said of the ongoing ram raids around the city.

 The vehicle rammed into the side of the shop where the night-pay service usually operates.